elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 Imagine if network is:
 ![CS3103-11-5.PNG]({{site.baseurl}}/img/CS3103-11-5.PNG)

-- We juyst need to change the centralised control instead of changing every single one
+- We just need to change the centralised control instead of changing every single one

 ### Benefits of seperation
 - Independent evolution and development
 	- The software control of the network can evolve independently of the hardware
-- COntrol from high levle softrware program
+- Control from high level software program
-	- COntrol behavior using higer order programs
+	- COntrol behavior using higher order programs
     - Debug/check behavior more easily

 ### Benefits of centralisation